-8.4.3 WrappedSOAPFault
+9.4.3 WrappedSOAPFault

-This type represents a mapping of a classic W3C-style SOAPFault [SOAP1.2] to a WS-BaseFault, as an extension of DeploymentFault.
+This type represents a mapping of a classic W3C SOAPFault [SOAP1.2] to a WS-BaseFault, as an extension of DeploymentFault.
 It adds two new elements to contain data unique to SOAPFaults.

-Element Туре Meaning

-SoapFaultCode env:FaultCode Fault code information
+Element Туре Meaning SoapFault s12:Fault Fault code information

-SoapFaultRole xsd:anyURI Role of sender

-The normative mapping of SOAPFault elements to wrappedsoaPFault elements is as follows:
+The normative mapping of SOAPFault elements to WrappedSOAPFault elements is as follows: